David Jones MA (UKCP) Dip Psych. MSc.

 The Regular Therapy Session

-Session Fees are set at between £35 and £60 per session with the fee level agreed with the therapist at the Initial Consultation, dependent on income.
+Session Fees are set at between £35 and £50 per session with the fee level agreed with the therapist at the Initial Consultation, dependent on frequency of sessions and income.

 The Initial consultation